-Upon successful completion of both academic and fieldwork education, a student is eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) administered by the National Board for Certification of Occupational Therapy (NBCOT).
+Upon successful completion of both academic and fieldwork education, a student is eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) exam administered by the National Board for Certification of Occupational Therapy (NBCOT).
 After successful completion of the NBCOT exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
-Many states also require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+All 50 states within the United States requires licensure to practice and state licensure is usually based on the results of the NBCOT certification examination.
 Check with the State Licensing Board for each state's requirements.

 States have similar requirements for obtaining a license, but not identical.
-It is recommended that you look at the specific state licensure requirements and always refer to the state occupational therapy regulatory agency.
+It is recommended that students look at the specific state licensure requirements and always refer to the state occupational therapy regulatory agency.
 Please refer to AOTA's website for further questions.

-To earn your license, you will need to:
+To earn a state license, the student will need to:

 - 1. Successfully graduate from Casper College's accredited OTA program. - 2.
 Apply for and pass the OTA NBCOT Certification Exam. - 3.
-Apply for a license within your state of interest and pay a fee for your license
+Apply for a license within the state of interest and pay a licensure fee.

 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE's telephone number c/o AOTA is (301) 652-2682 and the web address is: http://www.acoteonline.org.
-The program was initially accredited in 1997, reaccredited in 2002 and 2012, next reaccreditation is 2022.
+ACOTE's telephone number c/o AOTA is (301) 652-6611 and the web address is: https://acoteonline.org/.
+The program was initially accredited in 1997, reaccredited in 2002, 2012, 2022, and the next reaccreditation is 2032.

 NOTE: To ensure that occupational therapy practitioners meet ethical and professional standards prior to entering the profession, all applicants for initial certification are required to provide information and documentation related to any illegal, unethical or incompetent behavior.
-Persons with a felony history may not be eligible to sit for the certification examination.
-When you apply for the certification examination with the National Board of Certification of Occupational Therapy (NBCOT), you will be asked to answer questions related to the topic of felonies.
-For further information on these limitations, you can contact NBCOT at: National Board of Certification of Occupational Therapy (NBCOT)
+Persons with a felony history may not be eligible to sit for the national certification examination.
+When students apply for the certification examination with the National Board of Certification of Occupational Therapy (NBCOT), students will be asked to answer questions related to the topic of felonies.
+For further information on these limitations, students can contact NBCOT at:

-One Bank Street, Suite 300 Gaithersburg, Maryland 20878
+National Board of Certification of Occupational Therapy (NBCOT) One Bank Street, Suite 300 Gaithersburg, Maryland 20878 (301) 990- 7979